blackaceatzworg/poli307/syllabus.md

 * Keohane, Nathaniel O. and Shelia M. Olmstead.
 2007.
 "Principles of Market-Based Environmental Policy", __Chapter 8__ in _Markets and the Environment_.
 Island Press, Washington D.C. pgs.
 125--151 on [OAKS](https://lms.cofc.edu/)

 * Layzer, Judith A. 2012.
 "Market-Based Solutions: Acid Rain and the Clean Air Act Amendments of 1990", __Chapter 14__ in _The Environmental Case: Translating Values into Policy_.
 CQ Press, Washington D.C.
 3rd Ed., pgs 414--446 on [OAKS](https://lms.cofc.edu/)

+## Center for Student Learning
+I encourage you to utilize the Center for Student Learning’s (CSL) academic support services for assistance in study strategies and course content.
+They offer tutoring, Supplemental Instruction, study skills appointments, and workshops.
+Students of all abilities have become more successful using these programs throughout their academic career and the services are available to you at no additional cost.
+For more information regarding these services please visit the CSL [website](http://csl.cofc.edu) or call (843)953-5635.

 ## Students with Disabilities:
 The College will make reasonable accommodations for persons with